magma/magma/experimental/cloudstrapper/README.md

 ## 4. Control Plane/Cloud Services

-  The control- roles deploy and configure orc8r in a target region.
+  The control role deploys and configures orc8r in a target region.
 The control playbook can be deployed from within the Cloudstrapper.

   - Create control plane elements: Provision, Configure and Init Observe the variables set in cluster.yaml